Abdullah-Melhem/Federated-Learning-for-healthcare/README.md

 - `omegaconf`

 # Data Set :
-download the dataset from this Kaggle repo. "https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/data"
+Download the dataset from this Kaggle repo. "https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/data"
 This is the file name: heart_2022_no_nans.csv

 # running process: